Fatih Tutak: Biography

 After receiving his first professional education at Bolu Mengen Culinary School and working his apprenticeship under Paul Pairet in Turkey.
 Tutak worked in China's great port cities such as Qingdao, Beijing and Hong Kong, he then went to Singapore to work at the kitchen of Marina Bay Sands.
 After that, he worked for a while at 3-Michelin-starred Nihonryori Ryugin led by chef Seiji Yamamoto in Tokyo.
-He then worked with chef Rene Redzepi at Noma, which was voted the best restaurant in the world by Restaurant magazine's World's Best Restaurants in 2010, 2011, 2012 and 2014 in Copenhagen.
+He then worked with chef Rene Redzepi at Noma, which was voted the best restaurant in the world by Restaurant (magazine)s World's Best Restaurants in 2010, 2011, 2012 and 2014 in Copenhagen.

 In 2015, he became Head Chef at The Dining Room of The House of Sathorn in Bangkok.
 In two years he became Director of Culinary Operations, and the restaurant gained international accreditation, both in Asia's 50 Best Restaurants (No.36 in 2017 & No.43 in 2018) and a Michelin plate in the Michelin Guide Thailand 2018–19.

-After a while, he started to offer a menu based on Turkish cuisine in The Dining Room of The House of Sathorn.
+After a while, he offered a menu based on Turkish cuisine in The Dining Room of The House of Sathorn.
 He created a dish he called 'From my Mom' which was his take on the Turkish dumpling.

 He returned to Turkey in December 2019 and opened his first restaurant Turk Fatih Tutak in Istanbul.